-Imagining our ancient ancestors during their unthinkably long evolutionary trek through millions of years to get to the present — and what may be happening to our present civilization.
+The stories are about our ancient ancestors.
+The stories relate to the unthinkably long evolutionary trek through millions of years.
+And stories about what is happening to our present civilization.

 Evo, the fictional entity, was there.

-Evo, the book, is composed of information and stories based on archaeological finds and imagination.
+Evo, the book, has information and stories based on archaeological finds and imagination.

 This book is about your heritage.
 And your destiny.

-Early in the book, you'll find this idea: Modern-day humans — you and your family and your friends, the people you know and interact with — did not evolve from apes.
+Modern-day humans (you, your family, your friends) did not evolve from apes.
 But you and apes both have the same remote mother.

-Evo, the book, is based on archaeological findings, beginning way back in time and ending on the day you open the book to read it.
+Evo stories spring from archaeological findings.
+The stories begin way back in time.
+They end on the day you open the book to read it.

-Evo (the entity) will tell you stories about the pre-humans of early days as they evolved through that horrendously huge amount of time — the luck, the correct decisions, the persistence — to end up with the you that you are.
+The Evo entity will tell you stories about the early days as our ancestors evolved.
+They evolved through a horrendously huge amount of time.
+You are here because of their luck, correct decisions, and persistence.

 So, yes, this book is about your heritage.